TerminatorIsGod/CSGORollDropWebhookNotifier/README.md

 # How to use

-In this example I use discord but can work anywhere that can provide a webhook url.

 1. Download the program from [releases](https://github.com/TerminatorIsGod/CSGORollDropWebhookNotifier/release)

 2. Go to a discord channel in a server where you have permission to create a webhook.
 Click edit channel -> integrations -> create webhook -> click on new bot -> copy webhook url